Pros and cons of ghee in India – Cow vs A2 and more

-Apply ghee in dish and that becomes tasty very quick.
-For example, Biriyani is one of my favorite what about yours?
+Apply ghee to a dish and that becomes tasty very quickly.
+For example, Biriyani is one of my favorites what about yours?

 Might help with breathing issues

-Neem leaves and mustard added at the end helps to combat bacteria during churning process
+Neem leaves and mustard added at the end helps to combat bacteria during the churning process

 Disadvantages of ghee

-3) Ghee is a calorie dense food so it will increase your weight with fat super fast.
-So ghee should not be eaten in a huge quantity especially if you do not do any workout.
+- Ghee is a calorie-dense food so it will increase your weight with fat super fast.
+So ghee should not be eaten in huge quantities especially if you do not do any workout.

-5) Consuming too much ghee is not good for heart.
+- Consuming too much ghee is not good for the heart.

 What are the differences between normal ghee and A2 ghee?